 All individuals involved in sponsored programs are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

-The individual(s) formally authorized to bind the institution to grants, contracts and other agreements; the official "signer" for the institution.
+The individual(s) formally authorized to bind the institution to grants, contracts and other agreements; the official signatory for the institution.

 Funds that have been obligated by a funding agency for a particular project, or the document memorializing this transaction.

-Written documentation from the sponsor memorializing permission for VCU to use project funds for purposes not in the approved budget or to change aspects of the program from those originally planned and approved.
+Written documentation from the sponsor memorializing permission for VCU to use project funds for purposes not in the approved budget or to change aspects of the project from those originally planned and approved.